 Qualifying for a Microloan

-The microloan program administered by the SBA is open to all for-profit small businesses (and certain not-for-profit child care centers), with the purpose of promoting financial opportunities in a more accessible way.
-However, the application processes and requirements will vary depending on the lender.
+Microlending requirements will vary by lender and the specific loan program.
+For example, the microloan program administered by the SBA is open to all for-profit small businesses (and certain not-for-profit childcare centers), with the purpose of promoting financial opportunities in a more accessible way.

-Generally, while qualifying requirements are inclusive of businesses with low credit or limited funds, be prepared to provide documentation of financial information regarding both the business and your personal income.
+While qualifying requirements generally are inclusive of businesses with low credit or limited funds, be prepared to provide documentation of financial information regarding both the business and your personal income.
 Lenders will factor in cash flow, outstanding debts, plans for your business, and the intention of the requested funds.

 Here’s what you can expect: